Penn State Dickinson Law: Law journals

-Dickinson Law features three scholarly journals, including the Dickinson Law Review.
-The Law Review was founded in 1897, and is one of the oldest continually published law school journals in the country.
-In addition, the school also publishes the Penn State Journal of Law and International Affairs, and The Yearbook on Arbitration and Mediation.
+Dickinson Law features three scholarly journals, including the Dickinson Law Review which was founded in 1897 and is one of the oldest continually published law school journals in the country.
+The school also publishes the Penn State Journal of Law and International Affairs and The Yearbook on Arbitration and Mediation.

 Employment

 According to Penn State Dickinson Law's official 2022 ABA-required disclosures, about 91% of the class of 2022 obtained full-time, long-term, J.D.-required employment nine months after graduation.

-Costs

-The total cost of attendance (including tuition and related expenses) at Dickinson Law to earn a J.D. or LL.M. degree during the 2020-2021 academic year is $67,656.